Treating PCOS with Nutrition: Why Addressing Gut Health is Key

 Because other systems in our body use similar pathways, it is easy to create bottlenecks of dysfunction.

-When we are chronically stressed (meaning, our body produces cortisol more frequently than it needs to), or we overly consume sugar, processed foods, or medications (all of which need to be handled by our liver), we create dysfunction in other systems of our body.
+When we are chronically stressed (meaning, our body produces cortisol more frequently than it needs to), or we overly consume sugar, processed foods, or medications, we create dysfunction in other systems of our body.

 THE GOOD NEWS IS…

-Unless your body has an underlying dysfunction within your individual chemical makeup, all of these things can be addressed with dietary and lifestyle changes.
+Unless your body has an underlying dysfunction within your individual chemical makeup, all of these things can be addressed using dietary and lifestyle changes.

-And for those of you that have been told PCOS is the cause of your infertility, this is LIFE-CHANGING.
+And for those of you who have been told PCOS is the cause of your infertility, knowing this is life-changing.

 Effective treatment of PCOS symptoms starts by looking at the root cause.
 Here’s what individualized PCOS treatment means for you: